 Damage to the Shingles

 It’s important to inspect your roof after serious, inclement weather.
 Hail, high winds, snowfall, and downed trees can damage the shingles on your roof, leading to cracks and leaks.
 On a small scale, repairs can keep moisture out.
 But if there’s extensive damage, you may need to invest in a roof replacement.

 Moss and algae buildup on your roof can be more than just a cosmetic problem—it can point to a serious moisture issue.
 If you notice moss or algae building up on your roof, be sure to contact a licensed roofer to fully inspect the problem.
 Most importantly, don’t try to power wash the growth off—you’ll do more damage to the roof.

 Spread of Granules

 If you have an asphalt roof, the shingles are coated in granules to protect against damage from the sun.
 When the granules wear off, shingles take too much heat from the sun and can start to bubble/crack.
 Finding granules in your gutters or scattered on the roof can be a sign that it’s time for a replacement.
 Keep in mind that a brand-new roof will have loose granules.
 This is more applicable for mid-life roofs.

 Roofing isn’t all about shingles.
-The deck of plywood and/or substrate that keep your roof intact is also important.
+The deck of plywood and/or substrate that keeps your roof intact is also important.
 If you see plywood sagging or showing signs of water damage, it is time to replace your roof.

 There are many factors that impact a home’s energy efficiency.
 Your roof plays an important role.
 If energy bills are rising unexpectedly and you can’t find another cause, the roof may be contributing to the problem.